Last Updated: 16 September, 2022

 2.3 If any amount payable to Kantar is subject to any forms of tax, charge, duty, withholding, deduction, rate, levy and governmental charge (whether national or local) in the nature of tax whatsoever and whenever created, enacted or imposed by any governmental, state, federal, local municipal or other body, together with all related fines, penalties, interest, charges and surcharges, that amount shall be increased so as to ensure that the net amount received by Kantar shall, after tax, be equal to that which would have been received had the payment and any increased payment not been subject to tax.

 If Client requests changes to the Qualitative Services or Deliverables, Kantar reserves the right to revise the SOW fees and timelines accordingly.
 Client shall promptly delivery to Kantar all Client Data reasonably required by Kantar to provide the Qualitative Services and Deliverables.
 If Client fails to comply with this Section 3, Client shall be liable for any consequential delays and additional costs and expenses incurred by Kantar in providing the Qualitative Services and Deliverables.
 If a SOW is cancelled or postponed after Acceptance, Professional Fees and out of pocket costs shall be charged.
 If a SOW is cancelled or postponed within 7 days of field start or after start of fieldwork, then the greater of 50% of Total Fee or Professional Fees and out of pocket costs incurred up to the point of cancellation or postponement shall be charged.
+If a survey recruitment quota specified in a SOW from a Client-provided list cannot be achieved by Kantar, after exerting commercially reasonable efforts, any cancellation or postponement of such SOW by Client shall result in Client being liable for 100% of the Total Fee outlined in the SOW, in addition to any non-cancellable out of pocket costs already incurred.
 Upon resuming a postponed project, Kantar may, subject to feasibility of circumstances and taking into account applicability of work performed, prorate apportioned Professional Fees against the SOW.

 Kantar may subcontract the Qualitative Services or parts of the Qualitative Services to a Subcontractor in the ordinary course of business, e.g. utilizing Subcontractors for recruiting respondents, facilities and online platforms.
 Kantar shall be primarily responsible for the performance of the Qualitative Services by any Subcontractor.
 Nothing in this Agreement shall be construed to create a contractual relationship between Client and any Subcontractor, nor any obligation of Client to pay or to ensure payment of any money due any Subcontractor.
 Respondents shall not be considered Subcontractors of Kantar in connection with this Agreement and given the nature of the Qualitative Services, Kantar shall not be liable for the acts of Respondents.
 If Client designates a specific subcontractor, then Kantar shall not be responsible for the accuracy, completeness or quality of the work of that subcontractor.

 Each party represents and warrants that: (a) it has the authority to enter into this Agreement and that the performance of its obligations hereunder shall not breach any other contract by which it is bound; and (b) it shall comply with all applicable laws, regulations, rules, codes and judicial orders.
 Kantar represents and warrants that: (a) it shall comply with the Kantar Code of Conduct and (b) use of the Kantar Materials by Client, used in the manner contemplated by the SOW and in accordance with the terms of this Agreement, shall not infringe any third party IPR.
-Client represents and warrants that: (a) use of the Client Data by Kantar in the manner contemplated by the SOW shall not infringe the IPR of any third party; (b) it has, or will obtain or grant, in writing (email being sufficient) from either Client, Client’s agent or other Client-authorized third party (as applicable) all necessary consents and approvals required for Kantar to provide the Qualitative Services and/or Deliverables, and (c) Client Data provided to Kantar by or on behalf or Client, and advertising, promotional and marketing activities in connection with the use of the Qualitative Services and/or Deliverables, shall not be deceptive, misleading, obscene, defamatory, illegal, unethical or otherwise violate the rights of a third party.
+Client represents and warrants that: (a) use of the Client Data by Kantar in the manner contemplated by the SOW shall not infringe the IPR of any third party; (b) it has, or will obtain or grant, in writing (email being sufficient) from either Client, Client’s agent or other Client-authorized third party (as applicable) all necessary consents and approvals required for Kantar to provide the Qualitative Services and/or Deliverables, (c) Client Data provided to Kantar by or on behalf or Client, and advertising, promotional and marketing activities in connection with the use of the Qualitative Services and/or Deliverables, shall not be deceptive, misleading, obscene, defamatory, illegal, unethical or otherwise violate the rights of a third party and (d) in the event that Client provides Kantar recruitment lists for any commissioned studies, all contact information shall be accurate and up to date.
 Except for the express warranties in this Agreement, each party hereby disclaims all warranties, whether express, implied, statutory or other, under or in connection with this Agreement, or any subject matter hereof.

 6.1 Client has and reserves and retains, sole and exclusive ownership of all right, title and interest in and to the Client Data, including all IPR arising or relating to the Client Data.
 Client Data is the Confidential Information of Client.
 Client grants Kantar a perpetual, worldwide, royalty-free, irrevocable license to use, perform, display, execute, distribute, transmit, copy, modify (including create derivative works), import, Client Data solely for the purposes of performing the Qualitative Services or delivering the Deliverables.
 Kantar may not disclose Client Data in a manner which identifies Client, except to a publisher with whom Client has chosen to use the Qualitative Services.
 All other rights in and to the Client Data are expressly reserved by Client.